denten-books/plain-text/1-chapter.md

 human became also a physical medium---bumps and holes---used to animate the mechanical movement of the transmission apparatus.

-For example, of the 33 asserted claims in the Bumstead brothers' patent, the first 13 relate to the "transmission of intelligence [...] adapted to initiate a succession of electrical impulses all of which have a character representing significance, a receiver adapted to detect variations in time intervals elapsing between successive impulses, a plurality of interpreting relays selectively actuated by said receiver, and a printed mechanism responsive for the combined action" [@bumstead_telegraphy_1916, 12-13].
-Up to this point, the patent describes a device for transmission information, from type to print.
+For example, of the 33 asserted claims in the Bumstead brothers' "Telegraphy" patent, the first 13 relate to the "transmission of intelligence,"

+> [...] adapted to initiate a succession of electrical impulses all of which
+> have a character representing significance, a receiver adapted to detect
+> variations in time intervals elapsing between successive impulses, a
+> plurality of interpreting relays selectively actuated by said receiver, and a
+> printed mechanism responsive for the combined action
+> [@bumstead_telegraphy_1916, 12-13].

+What begins as a description of a mechanism for information transmittal, ends with a claim about hermeneutics.
+Starting with clause 14, the brothers begin to describe "a telegraph system" that capable of "transmitting impulses" at varying time intervals.
+In the language of the patent, the length of the time interval "represents significance," involving an automated receiver responsible for "distributing*, interpreting*, and recording."
+The printing mechanism is further "arranged to to print the interpretation of the signals which is made by the interpreting relays" [@bumstead_telegraphy_1916, 6].

-Starting with clause 14, the language changes to describe a more general "telegraph system," involving "an impulse transmitter having means to vary the time intervals between successive transmitted impulses, each time interval having a character *representing significance*, a receiver responsive to said devices, and signal, *distributing*, *interpreting*, and recording devices responsive to the contiguous significant time intervals defined by the impulses [emphasis mine]" [@bumstead_telegraphy_1916, 14].
-For the automated telegraph the control code and the message are one: that is, the arrangement of perforation on the ticker tape affects the internal mechanical configuration of the machine.
-Another way to put this would be to say that the state of the tape-driven telegraph machine at any given time is also, in part, a message meant for the human recipient.
+For the automated telegraph control code and the message are one: that is, the arrangement of perforation on the ticker tape affects the internal mechanical configuration of the machine.
+Like the multitude of patents for similar mechanisms, the Bumstead brothers describe a tape-driven telegraph machine,

+at
+any given time is also, in part, a message meant for the human recipient.
 The printing telegraph of Brothers Bumstead, along with their subsequents and antecedents, contain all the necessary parts for a Turing machine: discrete symbolic language, removable storage medium, and a device that can alter its internal state based on the reading and writing passing symbols.

 By 1905, Murray (of the Murray telegraph and alphabet) can write that "if we disregard the small class of telegrams that merely express emotions, *the